maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 - Time: 02:45.307, Memory: 473.00 MB
 + Time: 01:47.368, Memory: 449.00 MB
 ```

+> There is no need to install `Xdebug` on CI if you collect coverage with `pcov`, so in our case CI was not affected.

 Moreover, we did the same for many other commands in our `Makefile`, for example: